7 San Diego Hidden Gems

 2415 San Diego Ave, San Diego, CA.

 The Old Town Model Railroad Depot in historic Old Town will keep you fascinated as you watch the model Super Chief and BNSF coal train clacking on the trestles and navigating railroad tracks.
 Wander around the different miniature displays of villages and landscapes set on waist-high platforms.
 With 2000 square feet, continuous trains travel around the tracks, through tunnels, and sound off horns.
-Make it a point to look for the little lake at a campground, a drive-in diner, hospital, jail, and the lively nighttime activities.
+Make it a point to look for the little lake at a campground, a drive-in diner, a hospital, a jail, and the lively nighttime activities.
 The O-gauge (Lionel size) trains and villages are changed periodically by dedicated collectors.
-The adventurous museum is good for any age as all my family can attest to.
+The adventurous museum is good for any age, as my family can attest to it.
 Take the time to look around and catch all the details, even the tongue-in-cheek signs.

 OldTownTrains.com lists dates and hours to hear the whistle blowing.
 Old Town Model Railroad Depot Facebook and Instagram post current trains running and city and landscape scenes.